 - Budget - What is all of this going to cost?
 Can we value-engineer some of this?

 Don’t you wish you were given all the answers to these questions when you landed the project?
-Not to worry, a qualified HTP can help you with all of the above and more!
-This might be a “light bulb moment” for you to know that a good HTP can be your go-to for this kind of information and guidance.
+Not to worry, a qualified integrator can help you with all of the above and more!
+This might be a “light bulb moment” for you to know that a good technology integrator can be your go-to for this kind of information and guidance.

-If you were not provided with these details, engage your HTP as soon as possible!
+If you were not provided with these details, engage your integrator as soon as possible!
 How soon?
 Before you get your framing, electrical, and HVAC bids.
 Why?
-The engineering documents provided by the HTP will often impact their proposals.
-I am sure you have dealt with costly change orders and project delays when the HTP was brought to the project too late and only then were framing, electrical, and HVAC needs determined not to be adequate for the home’s tech needs.
+The engineering documents provided by your technology partner will often impact their proposals.
+I am sure you have dealt with costly change orders and project delays when the integrator was brought to the project too late and only then were framing, electrical, and HVAC needs determined not to be adequate for the home’s tech needs.

 Design & engineering documents take time and cost to create, though they are vital if you want your project to get accurate bids the first time and eliminate or at least greatly minimize change orders.
-Most HTPs charge for engineering documentation, though the cost is more than offset by efficiencies gained in the construction process.
-For further information on the value of technology design & engineering documentation, see the sidebar for a link to an enlightening article.
+Most technology integrators charge for engineering documentation, though the cost is more than offset by efficiencies gained in the construction process.
+For further information on the value of technology design & engineering documentation, read "The Single Most Important Part of Your Home Technology System"

 3 – Understanding Budgets